tr3ck3r/linklight/exercises/aws/ansible_engine/6-ami/README.md

 mkdir -p roles/ami/tasks group_vars
 ```

 The ami role is stored under the roles directory and inside that, there is a main.yml file within the tasks directory.
-This what Ansible will run when calling the ami role.
+This is what Ansible will run when calling the ami role.

 ```bash
 $ cat roles/ami/tasks/main.yml